Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Acknowledgments

 \section{Acknowledgments}

 This work is financially supported by the Deutsche Forschungsgemeinschaft (DFG) within Transregio TRR 227 Ultrafast Spin Dynamics project B07, the Max Planck Society, and BERLIN QUANTUM, an initiative endowed by the Innovation Promotion Fund of the city of Berlin.
 We thank the European Synchrotron Radiation Facility (proposal ih-hc-3612 and ih-hc-3640) and the Elettra Synchrotron for provision of beamtime; we also thank D. Betto for assistance in using beamline ID32, and J. Fujii for assistance in using beamline APE-LE.
-A.D.V. and G.P. acknowledge support from the Nanoscience Foundry and Fine Analysis (NFFA-MUR, Italy) facility, from Progetto PRIN 2022 “BEST-WIN” PNRR Next Generation EU – CUP B53D23004530006, and from PNRR-MUR project PE0000023-NQSTI.
-S.S. acknowledges financial support from the Vin\v{c}a Institute, provided by the Ministry of Science, Technological Development and Innovation of the Republic of Serbia through the contract No. 451-03-136/2025-03/200017.
+G.P. acknowledges support from Progetto PRIN 2022 “BEST-WIN” PNRR Next Generation EU – CUP B53D23004530006, and from PNRR-MUR project PE0000023-NQSTI.
+S.P. acknowledge partial financial support by the Next-Generation-EU program via the PRIN-2022 SORBET (Grant No. 2022ZY8HJY).
+S.S. acknowledges financial support from the Vin\v{c}a Institute, provided by the Ministry of Science, Technological Development and Innovation of the Republic of Serbia through the contract No. 451-03-33/2026-03/200017.
 Computational resources and support were provided by CINECA under the ISCRA initiative, through the projects ISCRA-B HP10BA00W3 and ISCRA-C HP10C6WZ1O.
+S.S. and S.P. acknowledge support from the Ministry of Foreign Affairs of Italy and the Ministry of Science, Technological Development, and Innovation of Serbia through the bilateral project ``Van der Waals Heterostructures for Altermagnetic Spintronics'', realized under the executive programme for scientific and technological cooperation between the two countries.
+This work was partially performed in the framework of the NFFA-SPRINT facility, supported by MUR as the Activity of International Relevance NFFA, (www.trieste.NFFA.eu).
 The authors gratefully thank Dr. P. Stavropoulos and Dr. F. Barantani for valuable insight and fruitful discussion.